huggingface/blog/fl-with-flower.md

 This tutorial will show how to leverage Hugging Face to federate the training of language models over multiple clients using [Flower](https://flower.dev/).
 More specifically, we will fine-tune a pre-trained Transformer model (distilBERT) for sequence classification over a dataset of IMDB ratings.
 The end goal is to detect if a movie rating is positive or negative.

+A notebook is also available [here](https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/fl-with-flower.ipynb) but instead of running on multiple separate clients it utilizes the simulation functionality of Flower (using `flwr['simulation']`) in order to emulate a federated setting inside Google Colab (this also means that instead of calling `start_server` we will call `start_simulation`, and that a few other modifications are needed).

 ## Dependencies

 To follow along this tutorial you will need to install the following packages: `datasets`, `flwr`, `torch`, and `transformers`.
 This can be done using `pip`: